https://imd.widen.net/content/ndnzbs0trn/svg/Miscellaneous.svg?u=zewja0

 1/2

-Benefit from hands-on learning with a strong focus on case studies
+Take advantage of this hands-on learning experience with a strong focus on case studies

-IMD’s Driving Innovative Finance for Impact program is the only outcome-oriented training program available for senior managers and sector specialists with global and local responsibilities.
-It combines liVe virtual sessions, self-paced learning, expert coaching plus face-to-face learning at the IMD campus.
+IMD’s Driving Innovative Finance for Impact program is the only results-oriented training program available for leaders with global or local responsibility in the humanitarian or development field.
+It combines liVe virtual sessions, self-paced learning, mentoring, and face-to-face learning on IMD’s Lausanne campus.

 Practical takeaways